What Kills Long-Distance Relationships? Common Red Flags and Solutions

 8. Cheating

-Some common signs of cheating include making strange purchases, getting moody more often, being overprotective of their phone and telling small lies.
-Remember that these are just signs — they aren’t always the cause, so take it with a grain of salt and communicate with your partner.
+Some common signs of infidelity include making strange purchases, getting moody more often, being overprotective of their phone and telling small lies.
+Remember that these are just signs.
+They don’t always mean cheating, so take it with a grain of salt and communicate with your partner.

 Navigating a long-distance relationship is not without its challenges.
 Here are some tips you and your partner can practice to strengthen your relationship.